Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data

-\item {Blockwise PCA} In the blockwise PCA approach, we conduct two separate principal component analyses: one on the set of disclosure risk measures and one on the set of utility measures \parencite[for utility measures only, see][]{2022_Dankar_PCA}.
-We then plot the first principal component of the utility block on the $x$-axis and the PC1 of the risk block on the $y$-axis.
+In the blockwise PCA approach, two separate principal component analyses are constructed: one on the set of disclosure risk measures and one on the set of utility measures \parencite[for utility measures only, see][]{2022_Dankar_PCA}.
+The first principal component of the utility block is then plotted on the $x$-axis and the PC1 of the risk block on the $y$-axis.
 Each point in the resulting two-dimensional plot represents an anonymization approach, while the two axes serve as composite indices summarizing the respective blocks.
 Unlike the simple means used for the composites in the composite R-U map in Section \ref{sec:theory_ru_map}, this PCA approach takes into account the correlation structure within each block and assigns weights to measures based on their contribution to overall variance.
-This allows for a more informed aggregation, where strongly varying and interrelated measures are emphasized, rather than treating all measures as equally important.
-However, this summarization comes at a cost: the axes are unitless and data-driven, and their interpretation depends on the specific loadings of the first principal components.
-To aid interpretation, the squared normalized loadings of PC1 can be visualized as stacked bar charts aligned to each axis (Utility PC1 and Risk PC1), showing which measures contribute most to the composite scores (cf. Figure~\ref{fig:block_pca}).
-Optionally, Pareto-optimal anonymization approaches can be highlighted, and, when comparing multiple datasets for each anonymization approach, group structures can be visualized using ellipses to indicate clustering or method families.
+This allows for a more informed aggregation, where strongly varying and interrelated measures are emphasized, rather than treating all measures as equally important, while also reducing potential imbalance arising from unequal numbers of risk and utility measures.